Course Standards Policy

 Individualizations involve such significant reductions to a course’s curriculum, volume, pace, and/or rigor that the student’s academic experience and learning are fundamentally different from their classmates and, as such, require a relabeling of the course.
 Courses may be individualized for the following reasons:

-- A course may be individualized for a student on an IEP if the Special Education learning specialist, in consultation with the teacher, determines that this change is in the best interest of the student.
+- A course may be individualized for a student on an IEP or a 504 Plan if the student’s team determines that this change is necessary for the student to receive a free appropriate education.

 - A course may be individualized for a student who has had a sudden, severe, and/or traumatic experience; course individualization will be determined by a team that must include the teacher, the student's counselor, and an administrator.